← Second Opinion Service

 Will it delay my treatment?

 Not if done quickly.
 The review is completed within 48–72 hours.
-In many cases, a second opinion has prevented a patient from proceeding with the wrong plan — saving far more time than it used.
+In many cases a second opinion has prevented a patient from proceeding with the wrong plan — saving far more time than it used.

 Am I making too much of this?

-I haven’t told my family yet.
 Can this be kept confidential?

 Yes.
 All enquiries are handled with complete discretion by Dr Okiror’s personal PA.
 You do not need to involve anyone else at the consultation stage.
 Many patients come alone.

-What Dr Okiror reviews — and how
+What Dr Okiror Reviews

 Imaging — reviewed directly, not just reported